grycap/ansible-role-slurm/README.md

 	slurm_wn_nodenames: []
 	# Number of CPUs of the WNs
 	slurm_wn_cpus: 1
+	# Amount of memory of the WNs (in MB, see RealMemory).
+If 0 it is not set
+	slurm_wn_mem: 0
 	# Default ssh user
 	user: user1
 	# Install DRMAA library